 It’s a good idea to research zoning and other municipal rules—ideally with the help of your real estate agent or attorney—if any of the following are true:

 In an area zoned residential, take a careful look at the local rules—they don’t always give a clear thumbs up or down for home businesses.
 Some rules, for example, prohibit home businesses in general but allow exceptions, such as for in-home child care or a photography studio.
-See the Nolo article Home Businesses and Zoning for more on the subject.
+See Home Businesses and Zoning Laws for more on the subject.

 If you plan to park a boat, RV, or large vehicle in your driveway, make sure you’re allowed to do.
 Some local rules restrict parking of oversize vehicles in residential areas.

-Landscaping, excluding shrubs and flowers, may be a topic of separate regulation.
+Landscaping, excluding shrubs and flowers, might be a topic of separate regulation.
 Farm animals such as roosters or goats may be prohibited.
 If in doubt, check local rules.

 Check your local planning department on your city’s or county website; many will post information on zoning rules and ordinances.
-If your city’s website does not include the text of local ordinances, check out local laws on websites such as State and Local Government on the Net and the Municipal Code Corporation (Municode).
+Or try calling or visiting in person.